ACLE PhD candidates

 Fatjon Kaja, JD, is a Ph.D. candidate at the ACLE and Lecturer in Law and Economics at Amsterdam Law School.
 As lecturer, he won the Amsterdam Law School's Lecturer of the year award of 2021.

-His PhD research focuses on the ‘Law and Economics of Sustainable Corporate Governance’ and is performed under the supervision of ACLE research members Prof. Alessio Pacces and Prof. Arnoud Boot.
+His PhD research, partly funded by the Amsterdam University Fund (AUF) grant "The Societal Role of Corporations", focuses on the ‘Law and Economics of Sustainable Corporate Governance’ and is performed under the supervision of ACLE research members Prof. Alessio Pacces and Prof. Arnoud Boot.
 Fatjon Kaja holds a Bachelor of Arts and a Master of Arts degree in Economics from City College of New York - CUNY, and a Juris Doctor degree from University of Minnesota Law School.

 - Fatjon Kaja's UvA profile page

 - Video of Fatjon Kaja's response to being Lecturer of the year of the Amsterdam Law School:

 Maryam Malakotipour is a current ACLE Ph.D. candidate.
 Maryam's work is funded by the ACLE, as well as by the Faculty of Economics and Business (FEB), the Amsterdam Centre for Transformative Private Law (ACT), and the Master in Law & Finance (MLF).